barumau/pandunia/eng/B03_baze_jumla.md

 ### perdon <small>sorry, pardon</small>

 **perdon! mi no aha.**
-Sorry, I don't understand.
+– Sorry, I don't understand.

 **perdon! da es kua?**
-Excuse me, what's this?
+– Excuse me, what's this?

 **perdon. tu se nam es kua?**
-Excuse me, what's your name?
+– Excuse me, what's your name?

 ### aha <small>understand</small>

 **sual tu aha mi?**
-Do you understand me?
+– Do you understand me?

 **mi aha.**
-I understand.
+– I understand.

 **perdon. mi no aha tu.**
-Sorry.
+– Sorry.
 I don't understand you.

 **mi no bas aha tu.**
-I didn't quite understand you.
+– I didn't quite understand you.

-**mi aha no she.**
+**mi aha no ting.**
-I don't understand at all.
+– I don't understand at all.

 ### ken <small>can</small>

 **mi ken shofe karo.**
-I can drive a car.
+– I can drive a car.

 **da no ken shofe karo.**
-He/she doesn't know how to drive a car.
+– He/she doesn't know how to drive a car.

 **sual tu ken shuli da?**
-Do you know how to fix it?
+– Do you know how to fix it?

 **sual tu ken pandunia?**
-Can you speak Pandunia?
+– Can you speak Pandunia?

 **mi ken pandunia.**
-I can speak Pandunia.
+– I can speak Pandunia.

 **mi ken kam pandunia.**
-I can speak a little Pandunia.
+– I can speak a little Pandunia.

 **mi no ken english.**
-I can't speak English.
+– I can't speak English.

 **perdon. mi no ken tu se bashe.**
-Sorry, I can't speak your language.
+– Sorry, I can't speak your language.

 ### loga <small>to say, speak, talk</small>

 **tu loga kua?**
-What did you say?
+– What did you say?

 **mi loga to tu.**
-I talk to you.
+– I talk to you.

-**vi loga to unaltre.**
+**vi loga to unotre.**
-We talk to each other.
+– We talk to each other.

 **von loga**
 *cat*
 **a kua mode a pandunia?**
-How do you say "cat" in Pandunia?
+– How do you say "cat" in Pandunia?

-*cat*
+***cat***
 **es kua a pandunia?**
-What is "cat" in Pandunia?
+– What is "cat" in Pandunia?

 **mau loga "miau".**
-Cat says "meow".
+– Cat says "meow".

 ### audi <small>to listen, hear</small>

 **audi mi!**
-Listen to me!
+– Listen to me!

 **mi no ken audi tu.**
-I can't hear you.
+– I can't hear you.

 **plis loga mor bala.**
-Please speak louder.
+– Please speak louder.

-**mi audi muzika.**
+**mi audi muzike.**
-I listen to music.
+– I listen to music.

-**tu audi kua tipe li muzika?**
+**tu audi kua sorte muzike?**
-What kind of music do you listen to?
+– What kind of music do you listen to?

 ### vize <small>to see</small>

 **suka vize tu.**
-Pleased to see you!
+– Pleased to see you!

 **to rivize!**
-See you again!
+– See you again!

 **vize tu a posden!**
-See you tomorrow!
+– See you tomorrow!

 **mi vize da a preden.**
-I saw him/her yesterday.
+– I saw him/her yesterday.

 ### sema <small>to mean</small>

 **da hir lexe ya sema kua?**
-What does this word mean?
+– What does this word mean?

 **"mau" ya sema kua?**
-What does "mau" mean?
+– What does "mau" mean?

 **da sema un yang de hevan.**
-It means a kind of animal.
+– It means a kind of animal.

 **mi no aha da sema kua.**
-I don't understand what it means.
+– I don't understand what it means.

 ### kitabe <small>write</small>

 **plis kitabe tu se adres.**
-Please, write your address.
+– Please, write your address.

-**plis kitabe da a ye.**
+**plis kitabe da a hir.**
-Please, write it here!
+– Please, write it here!

 ### bashe <small>speak a language, communicate</small>

 **sual yu bashe pandunia.**
-Do you speak Pandunia?
+– Do you speak Pandunia?

 **vi bashe pandunia.**
-We speak Pandunia.
+– We speak Pandunia.

 **sual tu ken bashe english?**
-Can you speak English?
+– Can you speak English?

 **franse, espanya, portugal, rus**
-French, Spanish, Portuguese, Russian
+– French, Spanish, Portuguese, Russian

 **putong han, nipon, malayu**
-Chinese, Japanese, Malay
+– Chinese, Japanese, Malay

 **arabe, turke, parse, urdu, hindi**
-Arabic, Turkish, Farsi, Urdu, Hindi
+– Arabic, Turkish, Farsi, Urdu, Hindi

 **suahili, hausa, yoruba, amara**
-Swahili, Hausa, Yoruba, Amharic
+– Swahili, Hausa, Yoruba, Amharic

 ## Part 4.
 Going around

 ### go <small>to go</small>

+**go der!**
+– Go there!

 **tu go kua?**
-Where are you going?
+– Where are you going?

 **mi go haus.**
-I'm going home.
+– I'm going home.

 **mi mus go kua?**
-Where should I go?
+– Where should I go?

 **mi mus go to kua jen?**
-To whom should I go?
+– To whom should I go?

 **haida go!**
-Let's go!
+– Let's go!

 **haida go a fute**
-Let's go by foot!
+– Let's go by foot!

-### lai <small>to come</small>
+### kom <small>to come</small>

-**plis lai!**
+**kom hir!**
-Come here!
+– Come here!

+**plis kom!**
+– Please come!

-**tu lai of kua?**
+**tu kom of kua?**
-Where do you come from?
+– Where do you come from?

-**mi lai de Dubai.**
+**mi kom of Dubai.**
-I come from Dubai.
+– I come from Dubai.

-**mi lai haus a pos den.**
+**mi kom haus a pos den.**
-I will come home tomorrow.
+– I will come home tomorrow.

 ### safar <small>to travel</small>

 **sual tu safar a tren?**
-Do you travel by train?
+– Do you travel by train?

 **vi safar de London to Paris.**
-We travel from London to Paris.
+– We travel from London to Paris.

 **safar es dai long.**
-The voyage is very long.
+– The voyage is very long.

 ### a <small>in, on, at</small>

 **hotel a kua?**
-Where is the hotel?
+– Where is the hotel?

 **hotel a da der dau.**
-The hotel is on that road.
+– The hotel is on that road.

 **tu a kua?**
-Where are you?
+– Where are you?

 **mi a haus.**
-I'm at home.
+– I'm at home.

 **da a kua?**
-Where is he/she?
+– Where is he/she?

 **da side a kamar.**
-He/she sits in the room.
+– He/she sits in the room.

 Tip!
 You can use
 **a**
 as a preposition or alone as the verb.

 **mi kar a...**
-I work at ...
+– I work at ...

 ### loju <small>to live, reside</small>

 **tu loju kua?**
-Where do you live?
+– Where do you live?

 **mi loju Singapur.**
-I live in Singapore.
+– I live in Singapore.

 **sual tu loju da hir hotel?**
-Do you live in this hotel?
+– Do you live in this hotel?

 ### dele <small>to wait</small>

 **plis dele!**
-Please wait!
+– Please wait!

 **dele mi!**
-Wait for me!
+– Wait for me!

 **di dele vi.**
-They wait for us.
+– They wait for us.

 **mi dele tu a hotel.**
-I wait for you in the hotel.
+– I wait for you in the hotel.

 ## Part 5.
 Time expressions